 My standard fee is £45 for a 1hr session, with some flexibility for financial difficulties – see the fees page on my website.

 A reduced price first meeting of £30 means you can test for yourself how it feels to talk with me, for a relatively modest financial investment.

 Simply contact me (call, text or email) to ask any questions, or to see how it feels to communicate with me.
 I may have short notice space available, so we can soon meet, at a clinic or by Skype/phone.
 We'll talk about your aims for our sessions, and book ahead when you're ready.

 MORE ON MY BACKGROUND AND ATTITUDE TO COUNSELLING

 I began working as a therapist in 2004.
 Since the early 1990s, Person-Centred Counselling and other therapies have opened up new horizons in my life, inspiring me to train in them myself.

 I believe that you (like me) have great potential which will emerge naturally given the right chance.
 I seek to nurture that potential in you.
-This can then be a trusted guide in your life.

 Maps & Directions